Site Index • Wiki • Blog

 - Determine if something is a marital asset.
 USFSPA allows, but

-not direct, a court to consider military retirement as a marital asset.
+not direct, a court to consider military retirement as a marital

-Almost all courts do.
-However, all of the military retirement
+asset.
+All of the military retirement

 is a marital asset only if all